300ml Artemisia annua Decoction made by our fully qualified herbalist

 Malaria kills over 1 million people each year across the world.
 Artemisia annua is the most effective treatment especially as the potency of certain drugs has continued to fail.
 The exact method of action is not yet fully understood but it appears to attack the membranes of the malaria mitochondria.

-Take a 5ml teaspoon morning and evening with a cold juice chaser.
+Take two 5ml teaspoons morning and evening with a cold juice chaser for no more than 8 weeks every day.

 (2) Haem-activated promiscuous targeting of artemisinin in Plasmodium falciparum.
 Nature Communications, 2015; 6: 10111